What is a Seller’s Market?

-- No market remains a seller’s market for a long period of time.
-Most often than not, abnormal profits are met is more entrants and the extra margins vanish and all the sellers make normal profits.
+- No market remains a seller’s market for a long period.
+More often than not, more entrants meet abnormal profits, the extra margins vanish, and all the sellers make normal profits.

-- Government across the world keep their eyes open for such markets.
-Whenever there is too much power concentrated amongst the sellers, the government intervenes and brings some sanity into the market.
+- Governments across the world keep their eyes open for such markets.
+Whenever too much power is concentrated amongst the sellers, the government intervenes and brings some sanity into the market.
 It may do that by regulating the industry directly by framing laws or indirectly using taxation and other tools.

-- In some markets, the government is the only seller ensuring the judicious distribution of resources for the greater good for the nation and the economy.
-However, the government as the sole supplier opens up significant scope for corruption, which again results in misuse of power by the few in government companies or departments.
-In such cases, a few benefits while the majority of market participants suffer.
+- In some markets, the government is the only seller ensuring the reasonable distribution of resources for the greater good of the nation and the economy.
+However, the government as the sole supplier opens up significant scope for corruption, resulting in misuse of power by the few in government companies or departments.
+In such cases, a few benefits while most market participants suffer.

 This has been a guide to what is the seller’s market.
 Here we discuss characteristics, examples, and how to determine buyers’ and seller’s markets along with guidelines for buyers & sellers.
 You may learn more about financing from the following articles –